-The Timeline is one of an animator’s most useful tools as it can give a broad overview of a scene’s animation.
-The Timeline can communicate the current time frame, either in frames or in seconds, where the keyframes are of the active object, the start and end frames of your animation and any markers set by the user.
+The Timeline gives the user a broad overview of a scene’s animation, by showing the current frame, the keyframes of the active object, the start and end frames of your animation and any markers set by the user.

-The Timeline has Player Controls, to play, pause the animation, and to skip through parts of the scene.
+The Timeline includes Transport Controls, to play, pause, and skip through an animation sequence.

-It also has some tools for Keyframes, Keying Sets, and Markers.
+It also has tools for manipulating Keyframes, Keying Sets, and Markers.